aleks1414/de-documentation/data-engineering/setting_up_airflow.md

 You can access airflow on your web browser with http://localhost:8080, username and password =  airflow

+To close it:

+`docker-compose stop`  if you don’t want volume and containers removed.
+You just want to stop your services from running

+or

+`docker-compose down`  if you want conatiners and volume removed.
+You made changes to the configuration

 **2.1 On your EC2 instance**

 Copy docker folder from local machine to your EC2 instance: